gperdrizet/hill_climber/README.md

 pip install parallel-hill-climber
 ```

-For detailed usage, configuration options, and advanced features, see the [full documentation](https://gperdrizet.github.io/hill_climber).
+For detailed usage, configuration options, and advanced features, see the <a href="https://gperdrizet.github.io/hill_climber" target="_blank">full documentation</a>.

 ### 3.2.
 Example climb